alertmanager/alert_manager/README.md

 - Tag and categorize incidents

 ## Features
-- Works as scripted alert action to catch enriched metadata of fired alerts and write them to a configurable index
+- Works as scripted alert action to catch enriched metadata of fired alerts and stores them in a configurable separate index
-- Each fired alert will create an incident
+- Each fired alert creates an incident
-- Incidents can be configured to run well-know Splunk scripted alert scripts
+- Configured incidents to run well-known scripted alert scripts
-- Incidents may be reassigned manually or auto-assigned to specific users
+- Reassign incidents manually or auto-assign them to specific users
-- Incidents may be changed to another priority and status
+- Change incidents to another priority and status
 - Incidents can be configured to get auto-resolved when a new incident is created from the same alert
 - Incidents can be configured to get auto-resolved when the alert's ttl is reached